tangshuang/componer/README.md

 `-I` is to run `componer install` task after this componout cloned to install its dependencies.
 `-L` is to run `componer link` task after it cloned to link it to package directories.

+If you do not pass a name to the cli, all of `dependencies` in .componerrc will be download into componouts directories. *Notice, dependencies in .componerrc are different from ones in bower.json or pacakge.json, they are only use for clone, not for package dependencies.* So after you clone from git, you should run componer install to install their dependencies.

 ## Generator